Leon777-coder/blog/blog.md

 ### Deployment flavor

 Please go back to the VNFD high-level structure, On the right side we can see the DnfDf, which stands for VNF deployment flavor.
-Deployment flavor is a very important concept in NSD and VNFD， therefore it needs to be explained separately.
+Deployment flavor is a very important concept in NSD and VNFD, therefore it needs to be explained separately.
 Since VNFD and NSD are not dynamic configuration files but static configuration files.
 Even static configuration file has their own advantages, however, they are irreversible and lack of flexibility.
 To overcome this problem, we have a concept called deployment flavor.
 While we are using these static configuration files, we can have different deployment flavors, therefore when we are deploying these static configuration files, we can have different ways to deploy them.
 For example, when we deploy them we use the 10 MB memory,  and we use 100 MB memory to deploy another one.
 In this example, while we are deploying our deployment parameters are different, then we can define it into deployment flavor.
 Deployment flavor helps NSD and VNFD to increase their flexibility as a static configuration file.
 Make sure it's not 100% unchangeable.
 While we are deploying we can say we are deploying Deployment_Flavor
 #2, Deployment_Flavor#3,Deployment_Flavor#4.
 Therefore we can deploy different NS and VNF for different specific needs.
 Add some deployment flexibility as much as possible under the limitation that they are static configuration files.

 ![image](https://github.com/Leon777-coder/blog/assets/69491904/ca4800c4-0248-4868-8eb1-20a4ab580730)